vanelizarov/contourer/README.md

 # Contourer

-React and Redux based implemetations of Gaussian blur, Laplace, Sobel, Roberts implementation built with help of ES6 syntax and webpack
+React and Redux based implemetations of Gaussian blur, Laplace, Sobel, Roberts algorithms built with help of ES6 syntax and webpack

 ## Installation